 "I just love the play and I love the structure of the play," said Oskar Eustis, The Public's artistic director, who has been nurturing this project for the better part of three years.

+"There's something beautiful," Eustis elaborated, "in the idea of these four boys who are going to attempt to withdraw from the world and through contemplation and study achieve a higher understanding who then learn that in fact the way to grow up and to become a man is to engage with the world."
 Small wonder, then, that one of the show's defining numbers is the aptly titled "Are You A Man," led by the play's Romeo equivalent, the lovesick Berowne.
 That part is being played in the Park by Colin Donnell, an alumnus of Broadway's Anything Goes and Jersey Boys, who has been with this current venture across three workshops.

 "Michael has written a really beautiful, catchy, rockin' score," Donnell said in tribute to Friedman, the musical's composer, adding of Timbers' book: "Alex has done a really cool job helping Michael along with that and also condensing and transforming the script.
 It wouldn't be fair to say that Michael just writes the score and Alex just the book since it really is a collaboration between the two of them.
 What's great as an actor is that they value the input of the people they put in the room with them.
 Every time we've come back to the piece, there's been a forward momentum."